 The documentation listed in §4.1 provides details on how researchers can learn about the capabilities of Spitzer, plan and define their detailed observational program, check for possible duplicate observations, and modify their planned observations.
-Specific questions should be submitted electronically to the Helpdesk at help@spitzer.caltech.edu.
+Specific questions should be submitted electronically to the Helpdesk at helpdesk at helpdesk eatech.edu.